 Kitchens were separated from the rest of the home and generally contained a walk-in pantry and/or a china closet.
 Before the 20th century, built-in cabinetry was uncommon.
 Kitchens had workbenches for food prep.
 The first counters were butcher block, and floors were tile.

 The first kitchen sinks had indoor pumps that brought water into the house directly from the well.
 These later were replaced with plumbing.
-The farmhouse sink that is popular in many 21st century houses and remodels would have looked right at home in a Victorian kitchen.
+The farmhouse sink that is popular in many 21st century houses and remodels would have been right at home in a Victorian kitchen.

 In the early 20th century, most stoves were powered by gas.
 Electric stoves did exist, but did not become popular for several more decades.
 Before this, stoves were heated by wood, charcoal or coal.

 Many homes today have washers and dryers located in the kitchen.
 The first electric washing machine went on sale in 1911.